H. Joel Newman, PLLC

 H. Joel Newman received his J.D. from the University of Michigan Law School and his undergraduate degree in labor studies from Wayne State University with highest distinction and was elected Phi Beta Kappa.
 He is a member of the American Bar Association Section of Litigation, State Bar of Michigan, the Oakland County Bar Association and the American Constitution Society.
 He is admitted to practice in all Michigan State Courts, the United States District Courts for the Eastern District of Michigan and the Western District of Michigan and the 6th Circuit Court of Appeals.

 Defending Michigan Shareholder and Member Oppression Claims In Closely Held Companies

 Closely held businesses are frequently co-owned by friends and relatives, and are governed in a friendly, informal style.
 This can work well until it doesn't.
-Changes in ownership or control through divorce, inheritance and other circumstances, economic hard times or other events, frequently trigger disputes among the owners and, all to often these disputes culminate in lawsuits that can threaten the very existence of the company.
-This article is a succinct basic primer for closely held Michigan corporations and LLCs on avoiding and defending shareholder and member oppression lawsuits.
+Changes in ownership or control through divorce, inheritance and other circumstances, economic hard times or other events, frequently trigger disputes among the owners and, all to often these shareholder disputes culminate in lawsuits that can threaten the very existence of the company.
+This article is a succinct basic primer for closely held Michigan corporations and LLCs on avoiding and defending shareholder and member lawsuits.

 Informal interactions among owners of small businesses often make it difficult for those with little or no control -- such as minority owners -- to protect themselves and their interests.

 In many cases, small businesses are the brainchild of friends and relatives who trust one another, and operational and financial control changes as ownership transfers because of inheritance, divorce, new investors or changes in loyalties and alliances.